August 31, 2023

 A private coach can help you:

-1. Provide clarity and focus on your goals.
+1. Provide clarity and focus on your goals and can help you develop a plan to achieve those goals.

-2. Gain accountability for progressing toward your defined goals, helping to increase your confidence.
+2. Gain accountability on progressing toward your defined goals, helping to increase the confidence of the athlete.

 3. Identify areas of improvement that you may not realize you need.
 These areas could be holding you back from accomplishing your goals.